Forensic Investigations: 3 Shocking Cases & Vigorous Techniques

 PNB Fraud

-CAG’s Role in Forensic Investigations
+CAG’s Role in Forensic Investigation

 In conclusion, forensic accounting investigations are playing an increasingly important role in India’s fight against financial crime.
 From corporate fraud to tax evasion and money laundering, forensic accountants are not only using their skills and expertise to uncover evidence of wrongdoing but also to bring perpetrators to justice.